 Three Marketing Ideas for Garden Centres

-1. Offer Courses & Workshops
+Offer Courses and Workshops

 Offer courses and workshops where people can come and learn about different aspects of gardening.
 There are a whole host of possibilities from flower arranging, creating an urban/small garden, gardening basics for beginners to growing your own fruit and vegetables.